hidglobal/digitalpersona-sample-angularjs/README.md

 }
 ```

+### Self-enrollemnt

-To let customers to enroll new credentials, add an `Enroll Self` task definition to the `Altus User`
+To let customers to enroll new credentials, add an `Enroll Self` task definition to the
-role using the AzMan console.
+`DigitalPersona User` role using the AzMan console.

 ### Domain Name